-The other classroom activities are to provide structured reflection on some of the ideas explored during the course.
-They will afford you the chance to share your understandings and experiences with each other.
+The other classroom activities occur in smaller groups.
+They provide structured reflection on some of the ideas explored during the course and will afford you the chance to share your understandings and experiences with each other, facilitated by a tutor.
 Once again you will practise key skills.
 The syllabus of this course is not such that you can learn without active engagement with other people.